Oplexitie/Cupcakes-Framework/README.md

 - Office
 	- A simple scrolling system where the speed is based on how close your mouse is to the screens edge.
-	- An equirectangular perspective shader ( like the one seen in FNAC )
+	- An equirectangular perspective shader ( like the one seen in [Five Nights at Candy's Remastered](https://gamejolt.com/games/five-nights-at-candy-s-remastered/426659) )
 - Camera System
 	- A simple camera system that can be easily expanded to include more rooms
   - A flip up and down camera animation that won't break when spammed !